Repeal Ripples: 5 Insurance Exchange Chiefs Contemplate An Uncertain Future

 The view from Kevin Patterson, the CEO of Connect for Health Colorado, might be summarized as sunny with storm clouds on the horizon.
 "I think we're feeling like things are going really well," he says.

 Patterson says enrollment numbers for 2017 are running 15 percent ahead of last year.
-But two things are clouding its future.
-First, the new Trump administration and congressional Republicans vowing to undo Obamacare.
+But two things are clouding the future.
+First, the new Trump administration and congressional Republicans are vowing to undo Obamacare.

 Second, the Colorado exchange is under fire from state lawmakers.
 As soon as the legislative session got underway in January, Republicans unveiled a bill to repeal the exchange altogether.
-They are expected to zero in on a recent federal audit that found the exchange improperly spent millions in federal funds and called for refund.
+They are expected to zero in on a recent federal audit that found the exchange improperly spent millions in federal funds and called for refunds.

 Patterson says the exchange has made many changes and disagrees with the recommendation to refund the money.